-Sweden is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
-Intercountry adoption processing in Hague countries is done in accordance with the requirements of the Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations, as well as the implementing legislation and regulations of the child’s country of origin.
+Sweden is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Convention).
+Intercountry adoption processing in Convention countries must be done in accordance with the Convention; the Intercountry Adoption Act of 2000 (IAA); the IAA’s implementing regulations; and all applicable legislation and regulations of Sweden.

-No Swedish orphans have received U.S. immigrant visas in the past five fiscal years.
-The information provided is intended primarily to assist in rare adoption cases from Sweden in which a Swedish child is adopted by relatives in the United States or by person(s) in the United States with other strong ties to the child, as well as adoptions from third countries by Americans living in Sweden.
+Sweden is not considered a country of origin for intercountry adoption at this time.
+While adoption is legally possible, children from Sweden are not generally placed for intercountry adoption.
+No child from Sweden has received a U.S. immigrant visa based on an intercountry adoption in the past five fiscal years.
+The information provided is intended primarily to assist in extremely rare adoption cases from Sweden, including adoptions of children from Sweden by relatives in the United States, as well as adoptions from third countries by U.S. citizens living in Sweden.